 - Spontuneous – The Song Game – Both older children and adults can sing or shout out lyrics crafted on the spot when playing this no singing talent required hilarious and fast-paced game.

-If you would like to spend some of the time in quarantine learning more survival skills and mastering those you already know, check out this link to some stellar survival board games that are geared not only to adult and teens, but some help younger children learn to be more self-reliant, as well.
+If you would like to spend some of the time learning more survival skills and mastering those you already know, check out this link to some stellar survival board games that are geared not only to adults and teens, but some help younger children learn to be more self-reliant, as well.

 2. Cook as a Family

-There is no better way to teach the children about food security, how to stretch what you have, and not to waste food than to prepare meals together during a disaster situation while in quarantine.
+There is no better way to teach the children about food security, how to stretch what you have, and not to waste food than to prepare meals together during a disaster situation.